Amanixxx/Electronic-Games-Club-Drupal/README.md

  'localhost' is the web server host where Drupal is installed 'password' is the password required for that username

-Note: Unless the database user/host combination for your Drupal installation has all of the privileges listed above (except possibly CREATE TEMPORARY TABLES, which is currently only used by Drupal core automated tests and some contributed modules), you will not be able to install or run Drupal.

 If successful, MySQL will reply with:

   Query OK, 0 rows affected